jjacke13/holesail-nix/README.md

 For documentation on how to use Holesail, go to: https://docs.holesail.io/ .

 Notice: the MIT license here, refers to the code of this repository.
 License of the actual Holesail package is GPL3.0

+Holesail-client and server are NixOS configuration modules.
+Currently working but still WORK IN PROGRESS